kryton-me/kryton-me.github.io/2022-09-eTrexMapUpload.md

 * On your eTrex, press back until you get the main menu
 * Confirm the following settings
 * "Setup" -> "System" -> "USB Mode" -> Select "Garmin"
-  * This enables access to the GPX files on the eTrex
+  * This enables access to the Garmin directory on the eTrex.
-* "Setup" -> "Tracks" -> "Auto Archive" -> Select "Daily"
-  * This is optional
-  * This splits the track up each day which is handy for finding a tour by date
-  * If you do more than one tour a day or multi day trips probably best to manage this manually.

 # Check format of the SD card (do this once)
 * 32GB or less